 - 1) Applicants must submit supporting calculations, documents, and reports to demonstrate that the proposed project meets or exceeds the review criteria set forth in Rule 9.03 below and in Rule 10.05.
-Applicants should refer to the written evaluation required elements in Rule 10.02 (E)(4)(c-e) for guidance. - 2) Engineering calculations are not required for individual residential lots except where areas subject to storm flowage, rivers, streams, or flood plains will be altered. - 3) The CRMC reserves the right to require additional information in order to satisfy the review criteria or to waive any requirement if it is determined that the information is not applicable. - F. Compliance with Water Quality Regulations.
-Applicants must comply with the DEM's Water Quality Regulations and standards, where applicable.
-The applicant must submit a separate application directly to DEM when a Water Quality Certification is required under the DEM Water Quality Regulations.
+Applicants should refer to the written evaluation required elements in Rule 10.02 (E)(4)(c e) for guidance. - 2) Engineering calculations are not required for individual residential lots except where areas subject to storm flowage, rivers, streams, or flood plains will be altered. - 3) The Department reserves the right to require additional information in order to satisfy the review criteria or to waive any requirement if it is determined that the information is not applicable. - F. Compliance with Water Quality Regulations.
+Applicants must comply with the Department's Water Quality Regulations and standards.
+A separate application is not required unless specified in said Regulations.

-9.03 Review by the CRMC
+9.03 Review by the Department